brikrey67/rails-views/readme.md

 ```
 > **Note** the convention for naming this file: pluralize resource name, snake_case

-In that file, let's define our controller
+In that file, let's define our controller:

 ```ruby
 # in app/controllers/artists_controller.rb